Admissions Requirements and Process

 - Statement of purpose submitted.

-- Scores on the GRE general aptitude tests verbal, quantitative, and analytical portions (Note: A GRE subject test is not required.
+- Scores on the GRE general aptitude tests verbal, quantitative, and analytical portions (Note: The GRE is OPTIONAL for Fall 2021 admission, but PREFERRED for students, especially for those able to take it at a testing site or at home.
+Admission decisions are made based on the requested application materials.
+GRE scores may provide added weight to an admission or funding decision.
 Our institution code is 1836 and the ECE department code is 1203.)

 - ECE Interest form submitted (only for MS and PhD applicants).